uktrade/jwt-postgresql-proxy/README.md

 # jwt-postgresql-proxy

-PostgreSQL proxy that puts stateless JWT authentication in front of PostgreSQL
+Stateless JWT authentication in front of PostgreSQL

 > This is a work-in-progress.
 This README serves as a rough design spec.